Slow Dancing in the Dark

-"Slow Dancing in the Dark" is a song by Japanese-Australian singer-songwriter Joji from his debut album, Ballads 1 (2018).
+"Slow Dancing in the Dark" (stylized in all caps) is a song by Japanese-Australian singer-songwriter Joji from his debut album, Ballads 1 (2018).
 The song was released on 12 September 2018, as the album's second single, and was written and produced by Joji and Patrick Wimberly.

 Background and promotion

 Joji first showcased the track for the first time during a live performance in May 2018, which caused the creation of bootleg versions, reworks, and covers to be released before the song's official release.
 It was then officially released as the second single from his debut studio album, Ballads 1, on 12 September 2018, alongside the album's release date.

 Music video

 A music video for the song was released on the same day as its release, on 12 September 2018, and was directed by Jared Hogan.

 Synopsis

 The video features Miller in a white tuxedo smoking a cigarette and stumbling through city streets at night in emotional anguish.
 Later in the video, he is revealed to be a satyr with an arrow in his back.
 He coughs up blood while splayed on an illuminated dance floor.
 He eventually collapses in a pool of blood.
 The final frame is used in the song's cover artwork.
 The video's visual style has been compared to that of director David Fincher.